Dan-wanna-M/formatron/README.md

 - **✍️ Fluent Formatting**: Describe your format as easily as writing natural language.
 - **📜 Regex and CFG Support**:
 Effortlessly interleave regular expressions and context-free grammars (CFG) in formats.
-- **⚙️ Efficient JSON Generation**: Feature-complete JSON generation based on Pydantic models.
+- **⚙️ Efficient JSON Generation**: Feature-complete JSON generation based on Pydantic models or json schemas.
 - **📤 Batched Inference**:
 Freely specify different formats for each sequence in one batch!
 - **🚀 Minimal Runtime Overhead**: